core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 When "initialize" is set to "false" or omitted, the topic will only be fully created after data is published to it.

 On success, the broker returns a 2.01 (Created) response, indicating the Location-Path of the new topic and the current representation of the topic resource.
 The response payload includes a CBOR map with key-value pairs.
 The response MUST include the required topic properties (see {{topic-properties}}), namely: "topic-name", "resource-type" and "topic-data".
-It MAY also include a number of optional properties too.
+It MAY also include a number of optional topic properties too.

 If requirements are defined for the client to create the topic as requested and the broker does not successfully assess that those requirements are met, then the broker MUST respond with a 4.03 (Forbidden) error.
 The response MUST have Content-Format set to "application/core-pubsub+cbor".